 The appeal is recorded on a computerised register of appeals which is then used for monitoring the appeal through the appeals process.

-A person may withdraw the appeal at any stage by giving notice in writing to the Chief Appeals Officer but, in practice, notice of intention to withdraw an appeal will be accepted by telephone or personal call.
+A person may withdraw the appeal at any stage by giving notice in writing to the Chief Appeals Officer, or the Health Service Executive as appropriate (Article 9), but, in practice, notice of intention to withdraw an appeal will be accepted by telephone or personal call.
 An appeal may be deemed to be withdrawn where the indications are that the appellant is no longer interested in pursuing the appeal and so the appeal has effectively been abandoned.

-In the case of an appeal against the decision of a Deciding Officer / Designated Person, the Chief Appeals Officer is obliged to notify the Minister of the appeal.
-The Minister must then furnish to the Chief Appeals Officer a statement, by or on behalf of the Deciding Officer / Designated Person, showing to what extent the facts and contentions advanced in the grounds of appeal are admitted or disputed.
-Any information, document or item in the power or control of the Deciding Officer / Designated Person that is relevant to the appeal must also be furnished (Article 10).
+In the case of an appeal against the decision of a Deciding Officer, the Chief Appeals Officer is obliged to notify the Minister of the appeal.
+The Minister must then furnish to the Chief Appeals Officer a statement, by or on behalf of the Deciding Officer, showing to what extent the facts and contentions advanced in the grounds of appeal are admitted or disputed.
+Any information, document or item in the power or control of the Deciding Officer that is relevant to the appeal must also be furnished (Article 10).

 In fulfilling this statutory requirement, the Department may undertake further investigation of any new facts or evidence arising from the appeal, for instance by a Social Welfare Inspector.
 In the case of a claim to a sickness or disability related payment, the Department may arrange a further examination by a Medical Assessor.

-It is open to the Deciding Officer / Designated Person of the Department to make a revised decision on the question at issue, prior to determination of the appeal, but only if such a revised decision would be in favour of the appellant (Section 301).
+It is open to the Deciding Officer of the Department at this stage to make a revised decision on the question at issue but only if such a revised decision would be in favour of the appellant (Section 301).
 Where a revised decision is made at this stage, effect is given to it by the Department and the appeal is thereby resolved.

-On receipt of a submission from the Department, the question at issue is referred to an Appeals Officer (Section 257 or 257A) for determination and the appellant is so informed.
+On receipt of a submission from the Department or Health Service Executive, the question at issue is referred to an Appeals Officer (Section 257 or 257A) for determination and the appellant is so informed.

 It is, also, open to the Chief Appeals Officer to certify that the ordinary appeals procedures are inadequate to secure the effective processing of an appeal and to direct that the appellant submit the appeal to the Circuit Court for determination (Section 307).
 In practice this procedure is confined to appeals where special arrangements might need to be made for the anonymity of witnesses at an oral hearing.